BuidlGuidl/oracle-challenge/README.md

 ```

-🤖 This will start automated bots that create assertions, propose outcomes, dispute proposals, and settle via the decider, so you can observe rewards, bonds, fees, and timing windows in a realistic flow.
+🤖 This will start automated bots that create assertions, propose outcomes, and dispute proposals, so you can observe rewards, bonds, fees, and timing windows in a realistic flow.
+It is up to you to settle disputes!

 ### 🥅 Goals: